KittyMcDonagh/kmcd-issue-tracking-project/README.md

 #### 3.1.4.8	FEATURE COMMENTS DATABASE

-Feature comments will be input by vendor-side and client-side users.
+Feature comments will be input by Vendor-side and Client-side users.

 |Field Name           |Description                      |Validation                                 |DB Links        |
 |---------------------|---------------------------------|-------------------------------------------|----------------|